 Solar electric installation in a home is either preceded by, or soon followed by, increased energy efficiency in the home.
 The occupants become much more aware of their energy consumption, and the high cost of additional solar electric capacity, versus the low cost of conserving, motivates people with solar installations to conserve much more than those connected to the grid.

 One efficiency consideration of solar power is its reduced output on cloudy days, and its complete lack of output at night.
-But these limitations are being overcome with new technologies, such as heat capture in solar thermal generation, where heat from the hottest part of the day is stored, and then used at times of cloud cover or darkness to generate electricity from the stored heat; improved batteries both at the household level and on a larger scale (for example, using large flow batteries, which can store huge amounts of electrical power with minimal power losses for a few hours).
+But these limitations are being overcome with new technologies, such as heat capture in solar thermal generation, where heat from the hottest part of the day is stored, and then used at times of cloud cover or darkness to generate electricity from the stored heat; improved batteries both at the household level and on a larger scale (for example, using large flow batteries, which can store huge amounts of electrical power with minimal power losses for a few hours), and grid interconnection, where you can use the solar electricity from your panels when it’s sunny, and take power from the grid when it’s cloudy or dark.

 Solar energy is 100% renewable and clean.
 There are no CO2 emissions contributing to climate change when you generate electricity, or heat or cool your home with solar energy.
 There are no acid rain emissions (from nitrous oxide or sulphur dioxide such as we find from burning coal).
 There is no mercury released from solar energy, unlike from burning coal or from large-scale hydro-electric reservoirs.
-Solar energy does not cause oil spills off the coast of Alaska, or sour gas flares at refineries, or contaminated waterways in Third World countries with few or unenforced environmental regulations.
+Solar energy does not cause oil spills off the coast of Alaska, or sour gas flares at refineries, or contaminated waterways in Third World countries with few or unenforced environmental regulations, or methane leaks from fracking or in the fossil gas distribution network.

-Solar energy is a form of nuclear energy – since the nuclear reactions in the sun are sending light our way and powering our solar electric panels and solar heaters – but fortunately the nuclear waste from that reaction is safely stored 93 million miles away.
-Nuclear facilities on earth, on the other hand, have never found a permanent, safe repository for their waste, which remains highly radioactive for hundreds of thousands of years, and which can be used as the fuel for an extremely powerful and destructive weapon in the hands of terrorists or aggressive governments.
+Solar energy is a form of nuclear energy – since the nuclear reactions in the sun are sending light our way and powering our solar electric panels and solar heaters – but fortunately the nuclear waste from that reaction is safely stored 93 million miles away (and it’s fusion, not fission – its main byproduct is inert helium).
+Nuclear facilities on earth, on the other hand, have never found a permanent, safe repository for their radioactive uranium, cobalt, cesium or iridium, which remains highly radioactive for hundreds of thousands of years, and which can be used as the fuel for an extremely powerful and destructive weapon in the hands of terrorists or aggressive governments.

 You can generate solar energy where it’s needed.
 You don’t need huge, centralized plants such as those producing electricity from coal or nuclear, or huge dams, or giant wind farms (not that I have anything against wind farms).
 Solar energy can be, and often is, intensely local.
-You can power your own home with your own solar panels – cutting transmission losses, which account for up to 9% of electricity generated in the US.
+You can power your own home with your own solar panels, like I do – cutting transmission losses, which account for up to 9% of electricity generated in the US.

-There is some pollution produced from producing solar panels, as with any other manufactured product.
+There is some pollution created from producing solar panels, as with any other manufactured product.
 And some energy is used in their production as well.
-But as production scales up, the amount of pollution per solar cell decreases, and the amount of embodied energy in solar cells has never come close to the amount of electrical output the cells can achieve over their lifetime.
+But as production has scaled up, the amount of pollution per solar cell has decreased, and the amount of embodied energy in solar cells has never come close to the amount of electrical output the cells can achieve over their lifetime.
 (In other words, solar cells produce far more energy over their lifetime than it takes to manufacture them.)

 Solar panels, both electric and thermal, operate silently and motionlessly.
 There is little visual disturbance from them (they can even be built into your house as solar roof shingles) and they cause no disturbing noise.